Important:¶

 Use *diff*Answer

-Use *diff* to check that the two files are different after you have made the change to the copy of *expectations.txt* in your *~/test* directory.diff ~/test/expectations.txt \
+Use *diff* to check that the two files are different after you have made the change to the copy of *expectations.txt* in your *~/test* directory.
+You could also use *ls* to check that the files have different sizes.4.8) In your test subdirectory, rename expectations.txt to foo.txt.¶

 Hint